You are here: Home / Journal / Testing my cat

 These images are not quite SOOC (straight out of camera).
 It was quite a hazy evening.
 So I stretched the contrast a bit to compensate for this.
 However all the other anomalies and defects are left as-is.

-Using a cat
+Using a Tamron 500mm Catadioptric

 I know catadioptrics have issues and are certainly not everybody’s cup of tea.
 One of the problems with most cats is that the aperture is fixed.
 In the case of this lens it’s f/8.
 The hyperfocal distance of a 500mm at F/8 on a µ4/3 sensor (17.3mm x 13mm) is around 2.2 km – about a mile and a third in “old money”.
 But it’s slightly more complex in this instance because Adaptall type lenses often focus slightly “beyond infinity“.
-I’m guessing this was to allow for tolerances in adaptor design, to make sure that the lenses would actually focus to infinity regardles of the camera upon which they were mounted.
+I’m guessing this was to allow for tolerances in adaptor design, to make sure that the lenses would actually focus to infinity regardless of the camera upon which they were mounted.

 Doughnuts - our stairwell safety LEDs severely defocussed.
 Unedited.